 4. Bake heart shaped sugar cookies and decorate them with icing and candy.
 I love baking sugar cookies for every holiday – you just change the shape to suit!

 5. Have a Valentine’s Day kids party with their teddies.
 Get all dressed up, play party games and have some yummy party food.
 It’s a great excuse to tuck in to the Valentine’s baking you’ve been doing.

 6. Make a Valentine’s Day PhotoBooth at home and see what funny and silly faces you all can make as a family.

-7. Build a den and download their favorite cartoon episodes that are about Valentine’s Day.
+7. Build a den and download their favorite Valentine’s Day cartoon episodes.

 8. Sponge heart painting.
 Cut a sponge in the shape of a heart and get crafting.
 Great for little toddlers too.

-10. Make a heart shaped bird feeder.
+10. Make a heart shaped bird feeder and hang it outside.
 Got to show the animals love too.